sumnerevans/sumnerevans.com/content/2015-08-16-london-england-warwick.md

 We felt kinda silly that we hadn’t gone further around the corner into the mall area as there were an abundance of restaurants in the mall.
-Overall, though, we’ve enjoyed our dining experiences this trip, so it wasn’t a real tragedy that we hadn’t discovered how close the mall was.
+Overall, though, we’ve enjoyed our dining experiences this trip, so it wasn't a real tragedy that we hadn't discovered how close the mall was.

 After dinner, we went back to the apartment and I tried to catch up on my blog.